 Supporting Adult Survivors of Childhood Abuse (SASCA)

 We have successfully trained NHS staff, police forces, safeguarding teams, health and social care organisations, council staff and private and public institutions and have received excellent feedback from these groups.

-Our SASCA training provides delegates with an understanding of the enduring impacts of childhood abuse in adulthood, so that they feel confident in offering a supportive service which meets the needs of survivors.
+Our SASCA training provides delegates with an understanding of the enduring impacts of childhood abuse in adulthood, so that they feel confident in offering a supportive and trauma-informed service which meets the needs of survivors.